-If you need a drug test now in Wisconsin, our national drug screen centers can help you.
+If you need a drug test now in Wisconsin, our National Drug Screening Centers can help you.
 Yes, we test individuals on a daily basis for personal drug testing, school drug testing, probation drug testing, court-ordered drug testing, and more.
-Our national drug screen testing facilities are open daily and we test for drugs and alcohol with certified drug test results provided back to you.
+Our National Drug Screening testing facilities are open daily and we test for drugs and alcohol with certified drug test results provided back to you.
 All policies are custom written as no two organizations are exactly alike and no two drug-free workplace policies will be exactly the same either.
 Drug-free workplace policies must meet the need of the organization now and in the future.
-A general drug-free workplace policy generally starts with a company statement regarding the company obligation and right to have drug and alcohol-free employees on the job and to provide a safe work environment.
+A general drug-free workplace policy generally starts with a company statement regarding the company’s obligation and right to have drug and alcohol-free employees on the job and to provide a safe work environment.
 This means that during working hours employees are expected to be free from any substance, whether legal or illegal, that can negatively affect job performance or risk the health and safety of employees and the public.

 April 03, 2014, the medical marijuana statute was passed in the state of Wisconsin but waits for the governor’s signature.
-This legislation does not legalize the use of marijuana in any general way, but only allows the use of cannabinoids for treating a rare childhood disease.
-This is a part of the thc found in marijuana that does not give the user a high.
+This legislation does not legalize the use of marijuana in any general way but only allows the use of cannabinoids for treating a rare childhood disease.
+This is a part of the THC found in marijuana that does not give the user a high.
 Wisconsin employers can still discipline or discharge employees using marijuana recreationally.
-This must be specifically outlined in the company drug-free workplace policy.
+This must be specifically outlined in the company’s drug-free workplace policy.
 Smoking only at home, off-duty, or on weekends provides no protection if the workplace drug test comes back positive for marijuana.
-Possession in the state of less than an ounce is still punishable by six months in jail and a thousand dollar fine.
+Possession in the state of less than an ounce is still punishable by six months in jail and a thousand-dollar fine.

 Many teens and young adults are now using synthetic marijuana like k2 and spice.
-These chemicals do not show up in a standard 5 panel or 10-panel drug test.
-National drug screen centers can test for k2 and spice, the drug testing for k2 and spice must be specified in advance.
+These chemicals do not show up in a standard 5-panel or 10-panel drug test.
+National Drug Screening centers can test for k2 and spice, the drug testing for k2 and spice must be specified in advance.

-If you need a drug test today our national screen drug testing centers can help you today with just one phone call.
+If you need a drug test today our National Drug Screening drug testing centers can help you today with just one phone call.
 Parents that want to test their children or teenagers can call our national drug screen confidential phone number to get a drug test scheduled today with complete confidentiality.